restinggriffin/restinggriffin/README.md

 - 🌱 I’m currently learning random stuff
 - 💞️ I’m looking to collaborate on anything that sounds interesting
 - 📫 How to reach me, good question, IDK yet
-- ✨ Started coding from 7 years old, often mix up different languages though
+- ✨ Started coding since 7 years old, often mix up different languages though

 <!---
 restinggriffin/restinggriffin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.